department-of-veterans-affairs/caseflow/README.md

 ## Start up your docker based environment

-We use docker and docker-compose to mock a production environment locally.
-A redis, postgres and OracleDB (VACOLS) will be pulled and mocked locally.
+We use [docker](https://docs.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to mock a production environment locally.
+Prior knowledge of docker is not required, but slowly learning how docker works is encouraged.
+Please ask a team member for an overview, and/or slowly review the docs linked.

+Your development setup of caseflow currently runs Redis, postgres and OracleDB (VACOLS) in Docker.

 Setup your postgres user.
-Run this in your CLI, or add this to your shell configuration `~/.bashrc`
+Run this in your CLI, or better yet, add this to your shell configuration `~/.bashrc`

 ```
 export POSTGRES_USER=postgres